 - Moving from process driven to culture driven employee engagement

 The forum was attended by senior HR, L&D, Reward and Internal Communications professionals from a broad spectrum of organisations including Shell, SuperGroup and Prudential with a keynote speech from David MacLeod and Nita Clarke.
-To find out more read the full report which includes:

 - Employee Engagement Task Force: the story so far and what’s still to come